 4. Change Your Password

 If you suspect you have become victim to a phishing attack, you should change your password immediately.
 One of the main objectives of a phishing attack is to steal personal information such as usernames, passwords, credit card numbers, bank details and other sensitive information.
 Malware is often embedded within a phishing link as it will harvest and store this data for an attacker.

-If you have entered any of your personal details, it will be important to change these details as soon as possible from an uncompromised machine.
+If you’ve entered any personal information, you should change these details as soon as possible from an uncompromised machine.
 This will apply to all online accounts such as email, social media and banking.

 Don’t make it easy for the criminals to gain access to your data by using the same password for multiple accounts.
 Choose a different password for each account or consider using two factor authentication as an extra layer of defence.

-Despite the increasing sophistication and convincing nature of these emails, there are still some giveaway signs that may alert us to the presence of a phishing email.
+Despite the increasing sophistication and convincing nature of these emails, there are still some giveaway signs that may alert you to the presence of a phishing email.
 These include threatening language, a generic greeting, poor grammar, spelling mistakes, a mismatched URL, claims of prizes or a request for personal information.
 Legitimate businesses will never send emails or texts requesting you click on a link to enter or update personal data.